MARCH 31 LAST DAY FOR PARK FEE BARGAINS

 - Annual vehicle permit -- $19.70 (senior/disabled: $11.10)

 - Additional annual vehicle permit -- $12.20 (senior/disabled: $7.35)

 - Daily vehicle permit -- $4.20 (senior/disabled: $2.85)

 - Annual vehicle permit -- $24.70 (senior/disabled: $13.60)

 - Additional annual vehicle permit -- $14.70 (senior/disabled: $8.60)

 Costs listed include applicable service fees, except online purchase convenience fee.
 Annual permits are valid for the remainder of the calendar year whether purchased in the off-season or the prime season.

-KDWP's Parks Division operates a system of 25 parks and the Prairie Spirit Rail-Trail.
-Most state parks provide utility and primitive camping, as well as cabins, and are located adjacent to lakes or reservoirs.
-Most camping and utility fees remain unchanged, but daily and 14-day camping permits are cheaper if purchased in the off-season.
+KDWP's Parks Division operates a system of 24 parks and the Prairie Spirit Rail-Trail.
+Most state parks provide utility and primitive camping and are located adjacent to lakes or reservoirs.
+Camping and utility fees remain unchanged (although some camping fees are cheaper if purchased in the off-season).
 In addition to camping facilities, parks offer boat ramps, courtesy docks, shelter houses, swimming beaches, trails, and a variety of other amenities.
 Parks also host numerous special events, such as concerts and festivals, throughout the year.